thomasglenngit/LuckyPierre.Solution/README.md

 Reopen the Navigator > Schemas tab.
 Right click and select Refresh All.
 Our new test database will appear.

 #### Query
-The following is the query information for access this database on MySQL Workbench.
+The following is the query information for access to this database on MySQL Workbench.
 ```
 CREATE DATABASE `thomas_glenn` /*!40100 DEFAULT CHARACTER SET utf8mb4 COLLATE utf8mb4_0900_ai_ci */;
 CREATE TABLE `__EFMigrationsHistory` (